-Hot flashes refer to sudden and intense hot sensations on your face and upper body.
-Often hot flashes are preceded or accompanied by other symptoms, such as a rapid heartbeat, excessive sweating, nausea, dizziness, anxiety, headache, weakness or a feeling of suffocation.
+Hot flashes are sudden and intense hot sensations in your face and upper body.
+They can be accompanied by other symptoms like an increased heartbeat, excessive sweating, nausea, dizziness, anxiety, headache, or suddenly feeling weak.

-Factors like obesity, physical inactivity, smoking, excessive stress, warm baths, saunas, eating spicy foods, and excessive drinking may worsen the symptoms.
+There are some factors that increase the likelihood of hot flashes.
+These include obesity, physical inactivity, smoking, excessive stress, warm baths, saunas, eating spicy foods, and excessive consumption of alcohol.

-Try to eat 1.5 ounces of ground flaxseed daily.
-Simply add a few tablespoons to your oatmeal, yogurt, soup or smoothie every day.
+Eat 50g of ground flaxseed daily.
+You can add a few tablespoons to your oats, yoghurt, soup or smoothie every day.

-- Add one tablespoon of fresh sage leaves (or one teaspoon of dried sage) to a cup of boiling water.
+- Add one tablespoon of sage leaves to a cup of boiling water.

 - Let it steep for five minutes, then strain.

 - Add some lemon and honey for taste.

 Red clover contains plant isoflavones that have estrogen-like properties, so it helps relieve hot flashes.